garagehive/garagehive.github.io/docs/garagehive-using-emailing-feature.md

 ### Using the emailing feature
 The emailing feature is available in Jobsheets, Estimates, Vehicle Inspection Estimates, and Checklists.
 Here's how to get the most out of the feature:
-1. To use the Email feature, go to the document's actions bar and select **Email** for Estimates, Vehicle Inspection Estimates, and Checklists, or **Email Invoice** for the Jobsheets.
+1. To use the Email feature, go to the document's menu bar and select **Email** for Estimates, Vehicle Inspection Estimates, and Checklists, or **Email Invoice** for the Jobsheets.

    ![](media/garagehive-email-feature1.png)